ricsanfre/pi-cluster/docs/_docs/metallb.md

 last_modified_at: "17-01-2023"
 ---

+{{site.data.alerts.note}}

+Metal LB load balancer can be replaced by Cilium's LB-IPAM capability, if Cilium CNI is installed in the cluster.
+See [Cilium installation doc](/docs/cilium/)

+{{site.data.alerts.end}}

 Instead of using the embeded service load balancer that only comes with K3S, kippler-lb, a more generic kubernetes load balancer like [Metal LB](https://metallb.universe.tf/) will be used.
 This load balancer can be used with almost any distribution of kubernetes.

 In order to use Metal LB, K3S embedded Klipper Load Balancer must be disabled: K3s server installation  option `--disable servicelb`.